vsevolodnedora/bns_ppr_tools/README.md

 `python 2.7.xx` with `scipy`, `numpy`, `cPickle`, `itertools`, `h5py`, `csv`, `mpl_toolkits`, `matplotlib`, `statsmodels`, `pandas`, `math`, `click`, `re`, `argparse`
 `scidata` that can be found at https://bitbucket.org/dradice/scidata/src/default/

+## Suggested setup:
+to have a directory with simulation(s), like `/home/my_simulations/` inside of which there are simulation dirs like `LS220_130130_SR/`
+This directory can be specified in the file `utils.py` in the class `Paths` in a variable `gw170810`

+to have a separate directory for the results of postprocessing, like `/home/my_postprocessing/` indide of which the pipeline would automatically create a subdirectory for every simulation it analysis with the name of this simulation.
+This 'root posprecessing directory' can be set in in the file `utils.py` in the class `Paths` in a variable `ppr_sims`.

+This setup would allow a user to set only `-s` option for the pipeline, instead of `-i` and `-o`, as the location of the simulation dir and output are already set in `Paths.gw170817` and `Paths.ppr_sims` respectively.

 # Running pipeline:
 cd `/bns_ppr_tools/`